-For this course, we usually ask for an upper second class (2:1) degree or equivalent in either a life science, a physical science or mathematics.
+For this course, we usually ask for A 2:1 honours degree or equivalent qualification in either a life science or mathematical/physical science.
 You should also include one or two paragraphs of text when completing your application form, giving evidence of your mathematical experience or qualifications, to show us that you will be able to tackle the type of material listed under the 'Technical content' tab.

 If your background is in life sciences, you can take specially-designed mathematics and programming classes during your degree.
 Relevant mathematics teaching is built into individual modules.

 If you have a qualification in mathematics, engineering, or the physical sciences, this degree includes is an introductory neuroscience course to ensure that all students have the same key knowledge.

 We also accept medical students who wish to intercalate their studies.

 We can also accept qualifications from other countries.
 You can find out which qualifications we accept from your country on the University's webpages for international students.

 If you are an international student who does not meet our entry requirements, the University of Sheffield International College offers a Pre-Masters in Science and Engineering programme.
 This programme is designed to develop your academic level in your chosen subject, introduce you to the study skills that will be vital to success and help with language if you need it.

 Upon successful completion, you can progress to this degree at the University of Sheffield.